samvera-labs/transitioning-to-valkyrie-workshop/README.md

 ## Learning Outcomes

 We will learn:
-- Familiarity with general design patterns for Valkyrie and Dry.rb applications.
+1. Familiarity with general design patterns for Valkyrie and Dry.rb applications.
+   1. Why DataMapper?
+   1. Metadata as Configuration
+   1. ChangeSets & Forms
+   1. Indexers
+   1. AccessControlList
-- Familiarity with patterns applied in Hyrax 4 and common integration points for applications
+1. Familiarity with patterns applied in Hyrax 4 and common integration points for applications
+   1. Custom Queries
+   1. Transactions
+      1. As a replacement for the ActorStack
+      1. Patterns for overriding Hyrax's default transactions.
+   1. Hyrax's Event Bus
+      1. Old callback model and its limitations.
+      1. Writing and subscribing listeners.
-- Ideas about how to apply Hyrax patterns to improve maintainability of Hyrax 3.x and 4.x applications
+1. Ideas about how to apply Hyrax patterns to improve maintainability of Hyrax 3.x and 4.x applications

 ## Prerequisites